 Northumberland County Council has an advocacy service in place for looked after children and young people.
-All young people are entitled to speak to an advocate at any time if they feel they are not being listened to or if they are having difficulty getting their views across.
+All young people are entitled to speak to an advocate at any time if they feel they are not being listened to or if they are having difficulty getting 14 their views across.
 Advocates can also support young people in making a complaint if they wish.

-Young people may meet with an advocate both on and off campus.
 Referrals for advocacy can be made by anyone who is supporting the young person although they must gain consent to do this from the young person first.